Skip to main content

 2. Update relevant fields (description, documentation links, etc.)

-3. Resubmit via email (for manual submissions)
+3. Resubmit via email to IBMAgentConnect@ibm.com

 4. Include update notes explaining changes